-The Nemo Hornet is a tent with a great reputation and with good reason.
+The Nemo Hornet 2p is a tent with a great reputation and with good reason.
 It is crazy-light for a two door, two vestibule, two-person tent.
 It weighs in at an impressive 2lbs 6oz trail weight (1lb 15oz “minimum weight” which I’ll discuss below).
+In the Nemo Hornet 2P review we are going to highlight the pros and cons of the designs used to bring you that impressive 2lb weight.

 The 15D floor is the thinnest of all the tents I tested, so you would be wise to use a footprint to prolong the life of the tent.
 That of course adds weight though.